divmgl/nwire/README.md

 };
 ```

-Here we can see that the packages `app`, `database`, `express`, `morgan`, and `passport` are registered and are ready to be injected in packages that require them.
-Assuming that the `app` module looks like the following code, it will now be able to request each package through its `needs` property.
+Here we can see that the packages `app`, `database`, `express`, `morgan`, and `passport` are registered and are ready to be injected in packages that need them.
+Assuming that the `app` package looks like the following code, nwire.js will inject all other four packages through the `imports` parameter.

 ```js
 // server.js